LizzyMaybeDev/Introduction-to-modding-mc/README.md

  [**Smooth Scrolling Everywhere**](https://www.curseforge.com/minecraft/mc-mods/smooth-scrolling-everywhere/files/2895468 "Download SSE") | Makes scrolling in menus much smoother and much less clunky.
  [**Popup Events**](https://sk1er.club/mods/popup_events "Download Popup events") | Allows for accepting or denying requests on Hypixel much more easily.
  [**BetterPacksGUI**](https://github.com/dreamhopping/BetterPacksGUI/releases/tag/1.0.0 "Download BPG") | A mod for 1.8.9 that automatically reloads the texture pack list when you add a new texture pack & allows you to delete/move packs once they are not selected.
- [**BetterChat**](https://www.curseforge.com/minecraft/mc-mods/better-chat/files/3249065 "Download BetterChat") | An overall awesome chat mod that lets you add smooth animations for messages and repositoning chat very easily as well as changing chat width and width and maybe more!
+ [**BetterChat**](https://www.curseforge.com/minecraft/mc-mods/better-chat/files/3249065 "Download BetterChat") | An overall awesome chat mod that lets you add smooth animations for messages and repositoning chat very easily as well as changing chat width and maybe more!
  [**Custom Sky mod**](https://www.youtube.com/watch?v=i8ZgEzpqdAM "Download Custom sky mod") | Allows you to easily change your custom sky within a GUI. |
 ## Features you might be looking for - Mods